The Duke

 Story & Plot Summary: The Duke

-Quick Plot Summary: The Duke is a Comedy, Drama, History film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2021, The Duke is a Comedy, Drama, History film directed by Roger Michell.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Jim Broadbent.

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 In 1961, a 60-year-old taxi driver stole Goya’s portrait of the Duke of Wellington from the National Gallery in London.
 It was the first (and remains the only) theft in the Gallery’s history.
 What happened next became the stuff of legend.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure